Road Safety – Florida’s Move-Over Law

 Raising Awareness of the Florida Move Over Law

-The Florida DHSMV is partnering with AAA, the Florida Sheriffs Association, the Florida Department of Transportation, and the Florida Police Chiefs Association to increase awareness of the move-over law and help keep roadside workers safer in 2018.
+The Florida DHSMV is partnering with AAA, the Florida Sheriffs Association, the Florida Department of Transportation, and the Florida Police Chiefs Association to increase awareness of the Move Over law and help keep roadside workers safer in 2018.
 The Move Over, Florida! campaign aims to increase awareness and compliance with the law.

 The campaign is sorely needed and has been embraced by emergency and public service workers.
 Seventy-one percent of Americans have never even heard of “Move Over” laws.